there4/fogbugz-php-cli/README.md

 [![Build Status](https://secure.travis-ci.org/there4/fogbugz-php-cli.png)](http://travis-ci.org/there4/fogbugz-php-cli)

-# EXPERIMENTAL SYMFONY BRANCH

-This branch is a complete rewrite of the script using the [Symfony Console][sc].

 # FogBugz Command Line Client

 A simple command line client application that can be used to manage your FogBugz account, working on status, read cases, and leave short notes.
+This is built using the [Symfony Console][sc].

 ## Quick Start